Jonny McGovern: Career

 After the songs from the show began to get heavy rotation in New York City nightclubs, McGovern was approached about making a music video for one of his songs, "Soccer Practice".

 The success of the single garnered attention for McGovern, and he contributed commentary on a variety of VH1 shows (such as Best Week Ever, Totally Gay, and 40 Dumbest Celebrity Quotes) as well as earned a slot on Comedy Central's all-gay comedy show Out on the Edge, hosted by Alan Cumming.

-McGovern hosts his own YouTube show on StreamTV titled Hey Qween!, where he interviews various icons of the LGBT community.
-The show was co-hosted up until 2020 by the late Lady Red Couture.
-As a tribute to her passing, McGovern released the 3-track EP Flowers (Songs to Lady Red) in November 2020, with Adam Joseph as producer.
+McGovern hosts his own YouTube show on StreamTV titled Hey Qween!, where he interviews various iconic celebrities, including drag queens, musicians, actors, adult film stars, and prominent figures within the LGBT community.
+From the series' debut in 2014 through 2020, Hey Qween was co-hosted by McGovern's close friend, the late icon Ms. Lady Red Couture, until her death in the middle of 2020.
+Lady Red often sang vocals for the series; for example, each episode closed out with her singing and improvising the words, "Hey queen, hey queen," through the credits.
+Lady Red and McGovern's close bond was evident on Hey Qween.
+The first half of each episode consisted of the two catching-up, chatting, joking and laughing together.
+During the guest interviews, Lady Red's quick-witted interjections and comedic banter was a highlight.
+As a tribute to her, McGovern released the 3-track EP Flowers (Songs to Lady Red) in November 2020, with Adam Joseph as producer.

 McGovern hosts Gay Pimpin' with Jonny McGovern, a weekly free LGBT themed podcast based out of Los Angeles since August 2010.
-It was based in New York City from January 16, 2006 to January 11, 2010.
+It was based in New York City from January 16, 2006, to January 11, 2010.